Ladya Cheryl

-Ladya Cheryl Baharrizki or better known as Ladya Cheryl (born in Jakarta, Indonesia on April 11, 1981) is an Indonesian actress, model, and filmmaker.
-She won the Citra Award for Best Actress in 2022 for her performance as Iteung in Vengeance Is Mine, All Others Pay Cash.
+Ladya Cheryl Baharrizki (born in Jakarta, Indonesia on April 11, 1981) is an Indonesian actress, model, and filmmaker.
+She made her feature film debut playing the role of Alya in the 2002 drama Ada Apa dengan Cinta?, for which she received a Citra Award nomination for Best Supporting Actress.
+Cheryl won the Citra Award for Best Actress in 2022 for her performance as Iteung in Vengeance Is Mine, All Others Pay Cash.

 Career

 Cheryl began her career as a model in the late 1990s.
 She appeared in a number of music videos before making her feature film debut playing the role of Alya in the 2002 hit drama Ada Apa dengan Cinta?, for which she received a Citra Award nomination for Best Supporting Actress.
 In 2008, she played the lead role of Alisha in Mouly Surya's award-winning directorial debut Fiksi. opposite Donny Alamsyah and Kinaryosih.
 For her performance, she garnered a Citra Award nomination for Best Actress, but lost to Fahrani.

 Cheryl is a frequent collaborator of the Citra Award-winning director Edwin; having appeared in three of his short films and three of his feature films, including the universally acclaimed Vengeance Is Mine, All Others Pay Cash, an adaptation of Eka Kurniawan's novel of the same name.
 Cheryl received multiple Best Actress nominations for her performance as Iteung, winning her first Citra Award for Best Actress.